en_USEnglish

 Define clear objectives

-Before starting a campaign on Google Ads, it's essential to define clear objectives.
-Whether you want to generate sales, increase your brand's visibility or drive traffic to your website, clear objectives will enable you to measure your campaign's performance and adjust your strategies accordingly.
+Before launching a Google Ads campaign, it's essential to define clear objectives.
+Whether it's to generate sales, increase your brand's visibility, or increase traffic to your website, clear goals will allow you to measure your campaign's performance and adjust your strategies accordingly.

 Choosing the right keywords